Focus and Scope

-Since the ASJ is an e-journal, the inclusion of multimedia content such as pictures, videos, or sound files is welcome.
+Since the NASJ is an e-journal, the inclusion of multimedia content such as pictures, videos, or sound files is welcome.
 If your article contains pictures or other illustrations, please send these as separate files, indicating in square brackets, i.e. [Fig. 1: Title of Illustration.], where the files should appear.
 Please bear in mind that pictures must have a resolution of at least 200 dpi (300 dpi would be preferable).
 72 dpi files downloaded from the web are not acceptable because we are offering PDF files for download where the images should be crisp.
 Hyperlinks leading to multimedia content on the web should also be put in square brackets and placed after the content that they are intended to illustrate.

-Please bear in mind that the American Studies Journal and the ASJ Occasional Papers target scholars, but also teachers and general readers.
+Please bear in mind that the New American Studies Journal and the ASJ Occasional Papers target scholars, but also teachers and general readers.

 NEW: Authors of accepted papers must register with ORCID and provide us with their ORCID ID.
 ORCID provides an identifier for individual researchers to use with their name as they engage in research, scholarship, and innovation activities.
 The organization provides open tools that enable transparent and trustworthy connections between researchers, their contributions, and affiliations.

 Two members of the Editorial Board will read the submitted manuscripts.
 Only those papers that seem most likely to meet our editorial criteria are sent for formal review.
 Those papers judged by the editors to be of insufficient general interest or otherwise inappropriate are rejected promptly without external review although these decisions may be based on informal advice from specialists in the field.
 Reviewers will be looking for originality of content, usefulness in terms of our stated mission, and clarity of composition.